Starbucks says key sales figure grew only modestly in US

 Starbucks expects full-year earnings in the range of $2.40 to $2.42 per share.

 Starbucks shares have declined 10 percent since the beginning of the year, while the Standard & Poor’s 500 index has increased 6 percent.
-After the results were released Thursday, the shares rose 0.6 percent to $51.75.
+After the results were released Thursday, the shares were flat at $51.45.

 Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on SBUX at https://www.zacks.com/ap/SBUX